 We plug in our diagnostic computers and assess the electronic systems, which gives us a guide to the general health of the car.
 It’s not a complete guarantee but we’ll get an overall picture and identify any areas of concern.
 For example, if you had a bad fluid condition and a few electronic faults associated with the system, we’d let you know there might be a problem at some point.

-We check everything that makes your car comfortable to drive – air conditioning your drive more comfortable – your car’s air conditioning, cruise control, electric seats etc. Not every mechanic inspects these details; many concentrates only on mechanical issues, not the creature comforts of a European vehicle.
+We check everything that makes your car comfortable to drive – your car’s air conditioning, cruise control, electric seats etc. Not every mechanic inspects these details; many only concentrates on mechanical issues, not the creature comforts of a European vehicle.

-Aussie Tune Dandenong specializes in European vehicles.
-Because we work with Audis, Mercedes and VWs every day.
+Aussie Tune Dandenong are professional car mechanics in Dandenong who specialize in European vehicles.
 Because we service Audis, Mercedes and VWs every day, we know what to look for, can identify the common problems experienced by these cars and will tell you what costs you will be up for if you decide to go ahead with the purchase.